Multiple files

 ## Example

-For the example, proceed to create:
+For this example, create:

 * A Python script called *s2100.py*.
 This is the decoder for the s2100 device.